ZanzibarNuclear/nuxt-won/content/lessons/index.md

 published: true
 ---

+# So Much to Learn

 Do you know the old joke?
 How do you eat an elephant?
 One bite at a time.

-That is also a great approach to learning about nuclear energy.
-To get a solid understanding of nuclear requires knowledge in many different areas.
-Packing that knowledge into your brain takes effort and time.

-To make it easier, we break down what you need to know into bite-sized lessons.
-Each lesson explains a single concept and should take about 10 minutes to complete.
-The lessons are grouped into courses that focus on a particular aspect of nuclear energy.
+Of course, no one wants to eat an elephant.
+But if you want to understand nuclear energy, you will need to learn a lot of science and engineering.
+To make it easier, try these bite-sized lessons.
+Each one explains a single concept and should take about 10 minutes to complete.

-Easy enough.

-Along the way, we will give you a chance to test yourself, to see what you have learned.
-As you complete your study, we will give you little rewards that mark your progress.

-Here are the courses.
-Start at the beginning, and we will guide you from one lesson to the next.
+Start at the beginning, or jump into whatever makes you curious.
+Have fun learning!

 :LessonNavigationTree